 I lived on the island of Oahu since I was 17 years old, and grew up visiting my grandparents four times a year since I was two (my Grandma’s side of the family is born and raised on Oahu.)
 I’ve spent a great deal of time tasting what’s new, what’s hot, and what’s been around for 50+ years, and I am happy to report back that Oahu’s foodie scene is alive and well and taking over a neighborhood near you.
 With the local farm-to-table movement sweeping the nation and self-proclaimed foodies Yelping and Instagramming everything, Oahu cares about sourcing locally and using fresh, organic and natural ingredients.

-In this post I bring to you my favorite places to eat on Oahu as a local including happy hours, sweet treats, hidden gems, where to find the best acai bowls and poke, and the newest, hottest cafes & bars, along with insider tips.
+In this post I bring to you my favorite places to eat on Oahu as a local, including happy hours, sweet treats, hidden gems, where to find the best acai bowls and poke, and the newest, hottest cafes & bars, along with insider tips.
 Speakeasies on Oahu?
 We’ve got it!
 12-hour roasted kalua pork?
 We’re on it.
 Ice cream sandwiches with ube ice cream?
 Yep, all over that.
-(If you don’t know what ube is, you will after this post and you’ll be headed straight for the nearest café that serves it to try some of your own naturally-colored bright purple goodness.)
+(If you don’t know what ube is, you will after this post and you’ll be headed straight for the nearest café or ice creamery that serves it to try some of your own naturally-colored bright purple goodness.)